-- Does your partner share the household chores or it is your responsibility alone?
+- Does your partner share the household chores or is it your responsibility alone?

 - Do you always take the initiative to reconcile with your partner post any tiff?

-2. Prepare for an honest communication
+2. Prepare for honest communication

-3. Be ready to face ‘extreme’ consequences
+3. Be ready to face extreme consequences

-4. Seek support from your friends
+4. When you’re breakup while living together, seek support from your friends

 5. Plan the exit route wisely